 Hershey’s Chocolate World Tour Ride follows building hours.
-It was recently renovated with brand new ride-in cars.
+Brand new ride-in cars were installed after a recent renovation.
 There’s an updated video that plays on a screen mounted in the cars.
 The cars are themed to be either Hershey Bar, Kiss, or Reese’s Cups.
-Pro tip: The cars can be programmed to present the tour dialog in English, Spanish or Mandarin Chinese.
+Pro tip: It’s possible to have the cars changed to present the tour dialog in English, Spanish or Mandarin Chinese.
 Ask the ride attendant if you’d like to change the language.

 The Chocolate Tour Ride is continuously moving, meaning the platform you walk on to enter the cars is moving.
 Watch your step!
 This keeps the queue moving, since there are always people entering and exiting the ride.
 The entire ride will stop for people not following the rules, so be sure not to reach your hands outside of the car or stand up.

 The Chocolate Tour Ride will take visitors through the process of making chocolate.
 It lasts about five minutes, and there is now an on-ride photo opportunity that you can purchase after exiting the ride.
-After the ride, you’ll exit through a long hallway, and a fun-sized Hershey product will be given to you at the exit.
+After the ride, you’ll exit through a long hallway, and a fun-size Hershey product is distributed to you at the exit.

 Hershey’s Chocolate World has four options for ticketed attractions: 4D Chocolate Movie, Trolley Works, Hershey’s Unwrapped, and Create a Candy Bar.
-Each of these attractions requires a timed-ticket, that can be purchased in advance online or at Central Ticketing inside Hershey’s Chocolate World.
+Each of these attractions requires a timed-ticket that can be purchased in advance online (recommended because they sell out) or at Central Ticketing inside Hershey’s Chocolate World.
 Central Ticketing can be found to the right of the lobby when entering through the main doors.

 4D Chocolate Movie